rweipi/combined_alpha/README.md

 # combined_alpha
-download combined alpha in bulk for eikon
+Download  all Combined Alpha Data point in bulk for Eikon as well as CCR and Value Momentum.